Purpose

 obclient> SELECT * FROM employees;Result:

-+--------+---------+--------+ | EMP_ID | EMP_NAME| SALARY | +--------+---------+--------+ | 1 | Alice | 5000 | | 2 | Bob | 6000 | | 3 | Charles | 4500 | | 4 | David | 5500 | +--------+---------+--------+Example of rolling back a transaction: start a transaction, make changes, then roll back.
++--------+---------+--------+ | EMP_ID | EMP_NAME| SALARY | +--------+---------+--------+ | 1 | Alice | 5000 | | 2 | Bob | 6000 | | 3 | Charles | 4500 | | 4 | David | 5500 | +--------+---------+--------+Example of rolling back a transaction: Start a transaction, make changes, and then roll back.

-+--------+---------+--------+ | EMP_ID | EMP_NAME| SALARY | +--------+---------+--------+ | 1 | Alice | 5000 | | 2 | Bob | 6000 | | 3 | Eve | 4500 | | 4 | David | 5500 | | 5 | Frank | 7000 | +--------+---------+--------+Perform a rollback:
++--------+---------+--------+ | EMP_ID | EMP_NAME| SALARY | +--------+---------+--------+ | 1 | Alice | 5000 | | 2 | Bob | 6000 | | 3 | Eve | 4500 | | 4 | David | 5500 | | 5 | Frank | 7000 | +--------+---------+--------+Execute the rollback:

-obclient> ROLLBACK;View the data after rollback:
+obclient> ROLLBACK;View the data after the rollback:

 obclient> SELECT * FROM employees;Result: